University of Tennessee, Knoxville, TN

 The purpose of the Southern Weed Contest is to provide an educational experience from which undergraduate and graduate students in Southern Universities can broaden their applied skills in Weed Science.
-The contest provides an opportunity for Weed Science students be exposed to weed scientists from other universities and industry, apply what they have learned using a contest to measure their capabilities, as well as to socialize.
+The contest provides an opportunity for Weed Science students to be exposed to weed scientists from other universities and industry, apply what they have learned using a contest to measure their capabilities, as well as to socialize.
 It is hopeful that the contest will increase the visibility of Weed Science and intensify the interest level of those participating in the discipline of Weed Science.

-All teams must enter the contest by May 1, 2024.
-Names of team members and alternates must be provided by July 1, 2024 to contacts above.
+All teams must enter the contest by May 1, 2026.
+Names of team members and alternates must be provided by July 4, 2026, to contacts above.

 The contest will consist of four major events plus a mystery event.
 Inclement weather may delay the contest; however, it will continue as soon as conditions permit.

 From the contest weed identification list of 100 weeds and weed seeds/tubers, the host will pick a total of 50 weeds and/or weed seeds to be identified.
-Plants could either be grown in a field weed nursery or pots or presented in digital picture form (must be of good quality and clarity) and may be in any stage of growth or development within reason.
+Plants could either be grown in a field, weed nursery, or pots or presented in digital picture form (must be of good quality and clarity) and may be in any stage of growth or development within reason.
 A complete weed identification list is provided with the correct spelling of each species (Table 1).
 Students will be responsible for the correct common and scientific name and spelling (WSSA Composite List of Weeds).
 All answers must be printed (no cursive allowed) and must be legible to be awarded credit for correct answers.
-Undergraduate students will only use the common names.
+Undergraduate students will only use common names.
 The fall preceding the contest the host should evaluate its weed seed supply and obtain additional seeds/tubers if needed so that an excellent representation of the weed species can be selected for identification.
 It is important to utilize as many plant species as possible.
 The plants will be grown in sufficient numbers so that adequate samples are available so that 30 to 70 contestants can have specimens for identification.
 The contestants will be allowed ample time to identify each specimen.
-The percentage of samples will range from 50 to 80% weeds and from 50 to 20% seeds.
+The percentage of samples will range from 75 to 90% weeds and from 10 to 25% seeds.
 Uncontaminated samples are essential for effective identification.
 Pure samples are essential.
 The contestant’s score will be figured as follows: 2 points for each correctly identified species (1 point for common name and 1 point for scientific name with 0.5 points for genus and 0.5 points for species) x 50 = 100 points.
 If names are not spelled correctly or capitalized correctly, they are wrong.
 Likewise, answers must be in the correct column.
-Teams will not be supplied weed seed for study, but rather rely on their own training resources.
+Teams will not be supplied with weed seeds for studying but rather rely on their own training resources.
+However, teams are encouraged to expand/improve their training resources through contact with other weed scientists.
+This approach may better reflect individual and team preparation for the contest.
+There will be a tie breaker question/specimen for weed identification to prevent ties.
+It will not be included in the contest score and only be used in the instance of a tie.

 This event consists of two sections: an individual written test worth 50 points and a team sprayer calibration event worth 50 points.

 The individual written test will cover problems and factual information about sprayer and seed treatment calibration of all types; the written portion will be scored as an individual and team event (50 points per person).
-The host should take particular care to insure all banded application and skip-row calibration problems are stated clearly.
+The host should take particular care to ensure all banded application and skip-row calibration problems are stated clearly.
 Individual team members and alternates will be given a maximum of 1 hour to complete the written exam.
 The host will provide calculators and students will not be allowed to use their own.
 The three or four individual team member scores will be added and divided by the number of individuals on the team to give the number of points out of 50 for the team score.

 In the team section, the host will provide a hands-on calibration activity that focuses on team, rather than individual performance.
 Students should have practical calibration knowledge for air blast sprayers, tractor sprayers, backpack sprayers, granular applicators, greenhouse spray chambers, etc. Differences in time for the competition will count no more than 40% of the overall score.
 Accuracy of calibration is critical.